August 28, 2005

-I'm afraid that my prevous post doesn't come close to reflecting the warmth and care that surrounds the death of Joe Ranft.
-Truly, more notable than the huge contributions the man made to our many childhood fantasies, dreams and excitements, is the obvious impact he made on the lives of those who knew him.
-For those of us who didn't, perhaps our feelings of grief and kinship come from every account that describes him as the kindest, friendliest, most generous, big hearted man ever; someone who, obviously, chose to win.
+I'm afraid that my prevous post doesn't come close to reflecting the warmth and care that surrounds the life of Joe Ranft.
+Truly, more notable than the huge contributions the man made to our childhood memories, is the impact he made on those who knew and loved him.
+For those of us who didn't, our sympathies, feelings of loss or grief or strange kinship come from every account that describes him.
+Joe was, seemingly, the kindest, friendliest, most generous, big-hearted man ever; someone who, obviously, chose to win.

 You're probably coming from these places but obviously check out Ronnie Del Carmen and Technorati for everything on Joe.

 August 18, 2005

-I had been hoping to start this blog much later and under different circumstances, but a very important event compelled me to post.
-A few days ago the world lost Joe Ranft, head of story at Pixar Animation Studios, friend and father, husband and brother.
-It's a terrible tragedy and by the outpouring of sympathy and reminisces across the internet, he will be very well missed.
+I had hoped to start this blog later and under different circumstances, but a tragic event compelled me to post.
+A few days ago the world lost Joe Ranft, the head of story at Pixar Animation Studios, friend and father, husband and brother.
+It's a terrible tragedy and by the outpouring of sympathy across the internet, he'll be well missed.
 He contributed to nearly every film of the second golden age of animation; nearly every film of my childhood.

-Years ago the Pixar website posted an interview where Joe discusssed his process.
-In it he wrote one of the best things I've ever read about drawing; it's what I live and swear by:
+Years ago, Pixar posted an interview wherein Joe described his process.
+In it, he makes one of the most insightful suggestions about drawing I've heard—and it's what I continue to live and swear by: